morota/literature/_posts/2015-01-19-Bayesian-Methods.md

 A comprehensive review of Bayesian methods in the pre MCMC era.
 It offers a Bayesian view of variance component estimation, prediction of genetic values with or without selection, and non-linear models.

 *  D Gianola and JL Foulley.
 (1990).
 [Variance estimation from integrated likelihoods (VEIL)](http://www.gsejournal.org/content/22/4/403).
 Genet Sel Evol.
 22:403-417.
-Bayesian estimation of variance components in the pre MCMC era.
+An attempt to perform Bayesian estimation of variance components in the pre MCMC era.

 * SW Guo  and EA Thompson.
 (1991).
 [Monte Carlo estimation of variance component models for large complex pedigrees](http://imammb.oxfordjournals.org/content/8/3/171.abstract).
 IMA J Math Appl Med Biol.
 8:171-189.
 The first application of Gibbs sampling in quantitative genetics.